 Stopping the Split Zone

-3. Gap plug blitz – If you go back and look at the video, a gap plug blitz was a good call, the safety just inserted himself in the wrong gap.
-If the DE is going to step up field (outside shoulder), then the safety has to fit inside.
+3. Gap plug blitz – If you go back and look at the video, a gap plug blitz was a good call, the safety just inserted himself into the wrong gap.
+If the DE is going to step up the field (outside shoulder), then the safety has to fit inside.
 There must be two people on every puller.
-As stated earlier in this article, split zone is nothing more than counter without the wrap.
+As stated earlier in this article, Split Zone is nothing more than counter without the wrap.
 Stay gap sound and have a plus-one!

 Don Brown, the Defensive Coordinator at Michigan utilizes a Cover 1 Robber concept to gain a plus-one versus the Split Zone, or any H-back run concept.
 The safety to the direction of the H-back drives down and to the outside of the box.
 The safety away from the H-back’s movement drops to the middle third reading the QB for pass (protect the post!).
 All gaps are filled with nowhere for the RB to go, except cut back and bounce… right to a dropping safety.
 This scheme can be used versus any Power team that utilizes an “H” or a true fullback, even under center teams (UTC).
 Take a look: